Brat Camp

-Brat Camp is a reality television show in which teenagers are sent to Wilderness Therapy programs.
+Brat Camp is a reality television show in which teenagers are sent to wilderness therapy programs.
 The first season, featuring RedCliff Ascent, won an International Emmy.
 Subsequent seasons saw declining viewership.
 The American version of Brat Camp was cancelled after its one-season run, but is being aired in Canada on Slice as of early 2007.
 The UK version was also aired in the United States in 2004 on ABC Family, and its popularity resulted in ABC ordering an American version.
-On 24 August 2007, it was announced that the show had been cancelled.
+The show was cancelled on 24 August 2007.

 United Kingdom

 There have been five UK series.

 The format is distributed internationally by DRG and has been adapted in several territories.

 Series 1

 In series one of Brat Camp, the teenagers are enrolled at RedCliff Ascent, a wilderness therapy program based in the town of Enterprise, Utah.
 Upon arrival, the team is blindfolded and then driven out to Escalante Desert they spend weeks hiking up various mountains in this region.